-Art II is designed for students who want the opportunity to further develop their artistic skills through the use of advanced concepts and processes.
-This course builds upon the Art I foundation of art study through the elements and principles of design, drawing, painting, printmaking, and sculpture.
+Studio Art is designed for students who want the opportunity to further develop their artistic skills through the use of advanced concepts and processes.
+This course builds upon the exploration level foundation of art studies through the elements and principles of design, drawing, painting, printmaking, and sculpture.

 This course requires students to explore, apply, and demonstrate various art processes and procedures through a wide range of art mediums and experiences.
 Students will investigate new mediums and techniques while focusing on compositional elements of design.
-Art II students will further experiment and create with specific mediums as well as subject matter to create a more in-depth development of personal style throughout the course.
+Studio Art students will further experiment and create with specific mediums as well as subject matter to create a more in-depth development of personal style throughout the course.